This is Day 30 of the 31 Days to Green Clean series.

 • Over the course of a few days I sprayed down the oven with water mixed with 2 Tbsp of baking soda, as suggested by a reader on the cleaning with baking soda post (Thanks Calliope!).
 You can still bake in your oven after spraying it, since it’s just baking soda, but it will turn a lovely shade of white on the inside.
 I probably sprayed it around 5-6 times total.

-• Then, after baking some cookies, while the oven was still a little warm, but not hot, I used a green scrubbie and a rag and scrubbed and wiped that baby out!
+• Then, after baking some cookies, while the oven was still a little warm, but not hot, I used a green scrubbie and a rag to scrub and wipe everything out!
 I was pleasantly surprised by how easily stuff came off without excessive scrubbing on my part.
-And it was actually kind of nice that it was all white on the inside because then I could tell where I had cleaned and where I still needed to wipe off.
+And it was actually kind of nice that it was all white on the inside, because then I could tell where I had cleaned and where I still needed to wipe.

 The worst part was just trying to reach inside the oven and get to all the nooks and crannies.
-I didn’t do a perfectly, perfect job, but that’s okay.
-It’s much cleaner than it was, and really it was pretty easy, so hopefully I can do a better job of keeping up with it now!
+I didn’t do a perfect job, but that’s okay.
+It’s much cleaner than it was, and really it was pretty easy.
+Hopefully I can do a better job of keeping up with it now!

 Also, before cleaning it, I turned the power off to the oven by flipping the breaker.
-I have blown a fuse before by hitting the heating element on the bottom, and I needed to lift it up to really get all that junk wiped up, so I just turned off the power so I didn’t have to worry about it.
-It made it a little harder because then the light inside the oven didn’t work, but I would rather be safe than sorry!
+I have blown a fuse before by hitting the heating element on the bottom, and I needed to lift it up to really get all that junk wiped up.
+So I didn’t have to worry, I just turned off the power to begin with.
+Not having power made it a little harder because then the light inside the oven didn’t work, but I would rather be safe than sorry!

-• Finally, I turned on the oven to the lowest temperature, which is 170° on ours, for about 20 minutes just to dry it out so it’s all ready to use the next time I need it.
+• Finally, I turned on the oven to the lowest temperature, which is 170° on ours, for about 20 minutes to dry it out.
+That way it’s ready to use the next time I need it!

 So, here is my oven after cleaning:

 Ah, much better!
 As I was finishing up my 5 year old daughter came in and said, “Wow, Mom it’s clean and shiny!”
-You know when your little kid notices a clean oven that means it was REALLY dirty!
+You know when your little kid notices a clean oven, it must have been REALLY dirty!